 At ground level, the use of such antennas can also facilitate the deployment of smaller Earth stations in a broader range of locations and areas.

-5 Conclusion
+5 Summary

-[Editor’s Note: A view was expressed that further discussions are needed on these evolving deployment scenarios (e.g., their compatibility with existing services).]

 The evolution of Earth exploration-satellite service (EESS) systems is characterised by a significant increase in the number of satellites, particularly small satellite constellations, driven by a global demand for more frequent and higher-resolution Earth observation data.
-This trend is evident in the rapidly accelerating number of non-geostationary satellite orbit (non-GSO) EESS filings in the 7 190-7 250 and 8 025-8 400 MHz frequency ranges, as well as a corresponding increase in the deployment of associated ground stations worldwide.
+This trend is evident in the rapidly accelerating number of non-geostationary satellite orbit (non-GSO) EESS filings in the 7 190-7 250 and 8 025-8 400 MHz frequency ranges, as well as a corresponding increase in the deployment of associated earth stations worldwide.

 The 7/8 GHz frequency band is proving to be crucial for this evolution, serving as a primary conduit for the downlink of large amounts of data.
 This is due to its favourable propagation characteristics, technological readiness, and available bandwidth.
 The increasing reliance on this band is leading to new operational and deployment scenarios.
-Beyond the traditional model of large, fixed ground stations, there is a growing trend towards “Ground Station as a Service” (GSaaS) networks and the deployment of a higher number of smaller, more diverse Earth stations, including those at itinerant or mobile locations for applications such as disaster management and early warning systems.
+Beyond the traditional model of large, fixed earth stations, there is a growing trend towards GSaaS networks and the deployment of a higher number of smaller, more diverse Earth stations, including those at itinerant or mobile locations for applications such as disaster management and early warning systems.

 Technological advancements, such as on-board data processing and the use of artificial intelligence (AI), are enabling a shift from transmitting raw data to sending more intelligent, processed information.
 This not only enhances the value of the data but also optimises the use of the downlink capacity.
-Additionally, the development of active phased array antennas on satellites and at ground stations facilitates more efficient data transfer and the use of smaller, more mobile ground equipment.
+Additionally, the development of active phased array antennas on satellites and at earth stations facilitates more efficient data transfer and the use of smaller, more mobile ground equipment.

-In summary, the 7/8 GHz band is integral to the future of EESS.
-The increasing number of systems and the development of new technologies and applications are placing greater demands on this band, while also enabling more flexible, ubiquitous, and efficient use of the spectrum.
-These developments highlight the need for continued consideration of this frequency range to support the next generation of EESS applications and services.
+In summary, the 7/8 GHz band will continue to be integral to the future of EESS, as an increasing number of systems and the development next generation opportunities bring new technologies and applications that are broadening the use of these frequency bands.